Grey parrot: Intelligence and cognition

-Grey parrots are highly intelligent and are considered to be one of the most intelligent species of psittacines.
+Grey parrots are considered one of the most intelligent psittacine species and among the most intelligent bird species.
 Many individuals have been shown to perform some tasks at the cognitive level of a four- to six-year-old human child.
 Several studies have been conducted indicating a suite of higher-level cognitive abilities.
 Experiments have shown grey parrots can learn number sequences and can learn to associate human voices with the faces of the humans who create them.
 It has been reported that grey parrots are capable of using existing English words to create new labels for objects when the bird does not know the name of the object, for example "banerry" ("banana" + "cherry") for "apple", "banana crackers" for "dried banana chips" or "yummy bread" for "cake".

-American scientist Irene Pepperberg's research with Alex the parrot showed his ability to learn more than 100 words, differentiating between objects, colours, materials and shapes.
-Pepperberg spent several decades working with Alex, and wrote numerous scientific papers on experiments performed, indicating the bird's advanced cognitive abilities.
-One such study found that Alex had the ability to add numbers as well as having a zero-like concept, similar to that of young children and apes.
+American scientist Irene Pepperberg's research with Alex the parrot pioneered studies of bird intelligence and demonstrated his ability to learn more than 100 words, differentiating among objects, colours, materials, and shapes.
+Pepperberg spent several decades working with Alex and wrote numerous scientific papers on experiments performed, indicating the bird's advanced cognitive abilities.
+One such study found that Alex could add numbers as well as having a zero-like concept, similar to that of young children and apes.

 In addition to their striking cognitive abilities, grey parrots have displayed altruistic behaviour and concern for others.
 Researchers found that while blue-headed macaws were unlikely to share a nut with other members of their own species, grey parrots would actively give their conspecific partner a nut even if it meant they would not be able to get one themselves.
 When the roles were reversed, their partners were overwhelmingly likely to return the favour, forgoing their own nut to their partner's benefits.
 This indicates not only a display of selflessness but also an act of reciprocity.